zooniverse/front-end-monorepo/docs/arch/adr-5.md

 ## Consequences

 - This is a fundamental change to the way we structure the classifier, and devs will need to be educated on the changes.
+- Since the tasks object is not being changed, we should have backwards compatibility with classifier exports and aggregation, but this needs confirmation before implementation.
-- We will need to be able to describe tasks and notifications in a serializable format, such as a plain unique name string, as this is a requirement of [mobx-state-tree](https://github.com/mobxjs/mobx-state-tree#tree-semantics-in-detail).
+- We will need to be able to describe steps, tasks and notifications in a serializable format, such as a plain unique name string, as this is a requirement of [mobx-state-tree](https://github.com/mobxjs/mobx-state-tree#tree-semantics-in-detail).
+Steps can from the start be ES6 Maps while tasks and notifications can be converted to ES6 Maps as needed programmatically.
 - The Project Builder will need some way of allowing workflow tasks to be grouped similarly to the existing combo task, and that will be parseable as a workflow step.
-- We may need to assume that an array of tasks occurs consecutively in a single workflow step, e.g. `step.task[0]` is a drawing task which triggers `step.task[1]`, a question task, which then triggers `step.task[2]`, a second drawing task.